DerNait/command-line-clue/game/notebook.md

 Clue #3:
 Maybe we should check back in the shops.

+Observations:
+The gardener was in the shops.

+Clue #4:

+Investigation Update:

+A cleaning schedule shows the town hall was cleaned after this spot.

 Location of the crime is still unknown - the room must have been empty when it happened...